rroessler/ex-port/README.md

     outgoing: [string];
 }

-/// Usage on `ex.Port`
+/// Usage on `ext.Port`
-const port = new ex.Port<MyProtocol>({ /** ... */ });
+const port = new ext.Port<MyProtocol>({ /** ... */ });
 ```

 **Note:** The outgoing definition is required to be in an array format.
 The reason for this is to allow for multiple arguments to the exposed `write` command for port instances.

 ### Parser Declaration

-Since protocols are inherently transient due to be type-casts only, a `parser` (and `codec` if extending from the `ex-port` library) is required to convert incoming and outgoing data.
+Since protocols are inherently transient due to be type-casts only, a `parser` (and `codec` if extending from the `ext-port` library) is required to convert incoming and outgoing data.

 Some examples for parsers can be seen in the `lib/parser/impl` directory, alongside additional `codec` examples in the `lib/codec/impl` directory.

 **Note:** SerialPort.io parsers can be used interchangeable with this library.
-To do this, the `ex.Parser.Abstract` parent, directly inherits from a `Transform` in the same manner that the other parsers do, however adds improved functionality with Monadic style result handling.
+To do this, the `ext.Parser.Abstract` parent, directly inherits from a `Transform` in the same manner that the other parsers do, however adds improved functionality with Monadic style result handling.

 ### Port Properties